wintercms/meta/release-notes/build-466.md

 - Fixed `propertyExists()` method to correctly detect properties added through `addDynamicProperty()`.
 - Fixed `options` support for `checkboxlist` and `balloon-selector` field types in the Syntax Parser
 - Fixed issues with properly quoting values when running `october:env`
+- Fixed issue where Excel wouldn't properly detect the encoding of CSV files exported using the `useList` option

 ## Security Improvements
 -